CodeReadingClubs/Resources/StarterKit/Session2/agenda.md

 - a printed copy of the code for the club and coloured pens, crayons or pencils

     -or-

-- an electronic means of scribbling on a code PDF (e.g. a tablet and tablet pen)
+- an electronic means of scribbling on a code PDF (e.g. a tablet and tablet pen or PDF annotation software)

 ## Why are we doing this?